Stroke paralysis treatments can help patients improve their chances of regaining mobility in the affected limbs.

 1. Passive Paralysis Exercises

-The best chance at regaining mobility after paralysis is to practice passive exercises.
+Perhaps the most scientifically-verified way to regain mobility after stroke paralysis is to practice passive exercises.

 If you think this is just wishful thinking, we disagree.
 Check out the recovery story of a stroke survivor who moved his arm for the first time ever after just 3 weeks of passive exercises.